 I’m not one to try and sell someone on something they don’t want.
 But, I am always looking for the best products for making my crafts.

 Why would I waste money on something that doesn’t do what I need to do with precision and ease?!
 Nope.
 So that leaves the question: Cricut vs Silhouette?

-So, I have gotten this fantastic opportunity to check out both the Silhouette Cameo 4 (the Silhouette Cameo) and the Cricut Maker.
+So, I got this fantastic opportunity to check out both the Silhouette Cameo 4 and the Cricut Maker.
 I have been a Cricut user since that first 6 inch machine.

-I decided to share that with you and help you figure out which cutting machine to buy (if that’s what you’re planning–if you’re not planning to buy a cutting machine, this is going to be informative, but I’m not sure why you’re here…LOL!).
+I decided to share that with you and help you figure out which cutting machine to buy (if that’s what you’re planning–if you’re not planning to buy a cutting machine, this is still going to be informative.

 Now, let’s get comparing.

 Cricut vs Silhouette | Comparing The Cameo 4 & Maker

 I adore cutting machines.
 Let’s be super clear.
 I could literally spend all day making new projects with different angles and crazy fun ideas.

 Unfortunately for me, real-life noses its way in–but I’m fighting that.
 You’ll see.
 Ha!